 Alternatively, you can do an in-place restore where the backup data is directly restored to the original Filestore instance, replacing all data on it with data from the backup.
-We recommended that you create a backup of the latest data before performing an in-place restoration because any unbacked data will be lost.
+We recommended that you create a backup of the latest data before performing an in-place restoration because any unbacked data is lost.

 Creating clones for development and testing

-Imagine you have a database setup on a Filestore instance that serves production traffic.
+Imagine you have a database set up on a Filestore instance that serves production traffic.
 If you want to run a test with a database as an input, you can create a new Filestore instance from a backup of the production instance for the test.
 In this way, test usage does not interfere with production.

 Similarly, you can use backups for offline analysis and investigation without affecting production.

-Additionally, when you create a new Filestore instance from a backup, you can choose between Basic HDD and Basic SDD tiers regardless of the tier of the source instance.
+Also, when you create a new Filestore instance from a backup, you can choose between Basic HDD and Basic SDD tiers regardless of the tier of the source instance.